-Entrepreneurial intent has been defined as the state of mind that precedes turning the attention to and taking actions to become an entrepreneur.
-(Moriano et al., 2012)
+Entrepreneurial intent has been defined as the state of mind that precedes turning one’s attention to becoming an entrepreneur and taking the actions needed (Moriano et al., 2012).

 Description: 41-year-old Leslie Bowen is an associate professor and neuroscientist with a research idea she thinks is marketable.
-She discusses it with Laila Robinson from her university Technology Transfer Office.
+She discusses it with Laila Robinson from her university’s Technology Transfer Office.

-Scenario, Part 4: In this assessment, Leslie self-evaluates her intention to engage in entrepreneurship via the Entrepreneurial Intention part of the Entrepreneurial Intent Questionnaire (EIQ) (Liñán & Chen, 2009) (This is only one part of the questionnaire.
+Scenario, Part 4: In this assessment, Leslie evaluates her intention to engage in entrepreneurship via the entrepreneurial intention section of the entrepreneurial intent questionnaire (Liñán & Chen, 2009).
+This is only one part of the questionnaire.
 Leslie’s answers are indicated with checkmarks below.

 |I am ready to do anything to be an entrepreneur.|